violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/how-to-start.md

 ---
 title: How to start using cryptocurrency as a sex worker
+description: >
+    A practical introduction to using privacy coins like Zcash to do everything from get paid to pay for ads.
 ---

 # Start using cryptocurrency today, as a sex worker